snowbbbb/EESNN-epileptic-seizure-detection/README.md

 # EESNN-epileptic-seizure-detection
-This is the code link of our paper "Efficient cross-patient epileptic detection through spiking recurrent neural network".
+This is the code link of our paper "Efficient and generalizable crosspatient epileptic seizure detection through a spiking neural network".